 What are the best hotels in Minneapolis, Minnesota, and at Saint Paul International Airport, MN?
-There’s no Four Seasons or Ritz Carlton hotels in Minneapolis.
+There are no Four Seasons or Ritz-Carlton hotels in Minneapolis.
 One of the city’s best luxury hotels is the Hotel Ivy, a Luxury Collection Hotel, a Marriott Bonvoy hotel.

 Hotel Ivy, a Luxury Collection Hotel, Minneapolis is one of the city’s most enduring landmarks.
 The newly renovated Hotel Ivy, a Luxury Collection Hotel, Minneapolis, is connected to the city’s Skyway system, allowing unfettered access to popular downtown attractions.
 136 rooms and suites, which feature high-speed internet access, original artwork, fine linens, and limestone bathrooms.
 Unwind at Anda Spa or stop by Ivy Fitness Club.
 This is undoubtedly one of the best luxury hotels in Minneapolis, Minnesota, but it doesn’t have a club lounge.

 There are 156 airports in Minnesota that can be used by the public.
 Minnesota Airports see huge traffic every year as many people visit this “land of 10,000 lakes”.

 If you want club lounge access for free, book a standard room at the InterContinental in New York, Sydney, Paris, or London, which partner with our luxury travel concierge and you will get a room upgrade and free club lounge access.
 This free lounge access has to be one of the best hotel deals in these cities!
 We cannot offer free executive club lounge access in Minneapolis, but we can offer complimentary free benefits at many of the hotels featured in this article.